Plumsail/forms-docs/Public/general/data-security.rst

 Whenever your data is in transit between you and us, everything is encrypted and sent using HTTPS.
 Data at rest is encrypted using |AES 256| bit standards (one of the strongest block ciphers available) with keys managed by Azure Storage Service Encryption.
 Data in transit is encrypted with SSL/TLS protocols.

-All the data submitted in SharePoint Forms, including attachments, is sent directly to SharePoint.

 .. |encrypted at REST| raw:: html

    <a href="https://docs.microsoft.com/en-us/azure/security/azure-security-encryption-atrest" target="_blank">encrypted at REST</a>